daniil-777/PortfolioWebsite/content/home/experience.md

   description = """Master’s thesis on 2D image and 3D point cloud matching, 3D geometry, and deep learning.

-  * Achieved 2x speedup of iterations to improve neural network quality
+  * Implemented algorithms on images point clouds and improved the accuracy of image localization by 50%
-  * Implemented algorithms on point clouds and improved the accuracy of localization by 5%
+  * Submitted the work to CVPR 2022
   <!-- * Wrote a paper -->
   """